-- ✓ Strong fiscal management will continue to be the cornerstone of the Government's economic policy. - ✓ The International Monetary Fund (IMF) expects that Canada will return to budget balance before other Group of Seven (G-7) countries and considers that its fiscal prospects are among the best in the G-20. - ✓ Maintaining a focus on balanced budgets and debt reduction will allow the Government to keep taxes low and take actions to foster long-term growth and the creation of well-paying jobs for Canadians in the future.
+- ✓ Strong fiscal management will continue to be the cornerstone of the Government's economic policy. - ✓ The International Monetary Fund (IMF) expects that Canada will return to budget balance by 2016, one of only two Group of Seven (G-7) countries expected to do so, and considers that its fiscal prospects are among the best in the G-20. - ✓ Maintaining a focus on balanced budgets and debt reduction will allow the Government to keep taxes low and take actions to foster long-term growth and the creation of well-paying jobs for Canadians in the future.